 Summer Palace

-The Summer Palace, the largest and most well-preserved imperial garden in China, is recognized as one of the four most famous gardens in the country.
-During the Spring Festival period, the night-view lighting will be turned on at the Pavilion of the Fragrance of Buddha, to show the resplendence of the details of the Chinese classical garden architecture at night.
-Changguantang (Changguan Hall) will also host experience activities featuring the woodblock printing, where visitors can print the Chinese character "Fu" (福, which means "good fortune") by themselves.
+The Summer Palace, China’s largest and best-preserved imperial garden, is recognized as one of the four most famous gardens in the country.
+During the Spring Festival period, the Pavilion of the Fragrance of Buddha will be illuminated at night, highlighting the resplendent details of the Chinese classical garden architecture.
+Changguantang (Changguan Hall) will host experience activities involving woodblock printing, where visitors can print the Chinese character "Fu" (福, which means "good fortune") by themselves.

 Beijing Central Axis

-In July 2024, the city's Central Axis was recognized as a UNESCO World Heritage Site.
+In July 2024, Beijing's Central Axis was inscribed on the UNESCO World Heritage List.
 This 7.8-kilometer-long central axis stretches from the Bell and Drum Towers in the north to Yongding Gate in the south, running through the core area of the old part of Beijing.
-During the Spring Festival holiday, a variety of activities will be launched along the Central Axis, such as Dongyue Temple Fair and Shichahai Ice and Snow Carnival.
-Visitors can take a walk along the route to discover the historical changes and cultural charm of Beijing.
+During the Spring Festival holiday, a variety of activities will be held along the Central Axis, such as Dongyue Temple Fair and Shichahai Ice and Snow Carnival.
+Visitors can walk along the axis to discover the historical changes and cultural charm of Beijing.

 Temple of Heaven Park

 The Temple of Heaven Park is the largest existing ancient sacrificial architectural complex in China.
 Here, you can walk around for the gorgeous views of the exquisite ancient buildings and experience the traditional Chinese culture.
-During the current Spring Festival holiday, a series of interactive activities are taking place with the theme of "Greeting Spring with Intangible Cultural Heritage, Good Fortune Filling the Temple of Heaven", centered around intangible cultural heritage.
-There is also a series of online and offline performances with the theme "Ancient Rhymes Resound in the Temple of Heaven", bringing classic imperial music pieces that were performed in the Temple of Heaven during ancient times to visitors, allowing them to experience the cultural heritage of Yayue (a form of classical music and dance performed at the imperial court and temples in ancient China).
+During the Spring Festival, the park will host a series of interactive intangible cultural heritage activities under the theme of "Greeting Spring with Intangible Cultural Heritage, Good Fortune Filling the Temple of Heaven".
+There will also be a series of online and offline performances with the theme "Ancient Rhymes Resound in the Temple of Heaven", bringing classic imperial music pieces that were performed in the Temple of Heaven during ancient times to visitors, allowing them to experience the cultural heritage of Yayue (a form of classical music performed at the imperial court and temples in ancient China).

 (Sources: Visit Beijing, Beijing Fabu, Xinhuanet)